-SHARE AND WARRANT PRICE LISTINGS
+SHARE AND SUBSCRIPTION SHARE PRICE LISTINGS

-The price of your shares and warrants can be found in various publications including the Financial Times, The Daily Telegraph, The Times, The Scotsman and The Herald.
+The price of your shares and subscription shares can be found in various publications including the Financial Times, The Daily Telegraph, The Times and The Scotsman.

 The Company's net asset value per share is announced daily and is available, together with the share price, on the TrustNet website at www.trustnet.com.